 Keep in mind, hosted ecommerce platforms are going to cost a bit more, but the advantages of such may outweigh the costs, and they often do.
 However, if you’re familiar with web development or someone within your business is, self-hosted platforms are a viable option.

 As our trusted domain and web hosting provider, 1&1 offers an array of high-quality hosting solutions at an affordable rate.
 Better yet, you are able to integrate many ecommerce platforms with 1&1 for added efficiency.
-If you want to learn more about 1&1’s reliable services, check out some of their most recent awards below:

 Tips for Choosing